theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with-yunIO.md

 yunIO is the connector that reads and writes data from and to SAP.
 For more information on yunIO, see [Theobald Software: yunIO](https://theobald-software.com/en/yunio/).<br>
-The following yunIO service creates purchase requisitions in SAP:
+Follow the steps below to set up a yunIO service that creates purchase requisitions in SAP:

+{: .box-note }
+**Note:** The parameters that are needed to create purchase requisitions are dependent on your customized SAP settings.

 1. Define a [connection to your SAP system](https://help.theobald-software.com/en/yunio/sap-connection) in yunIO.
 2. [Create a new service](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service) in yunIO.
 This example uses the integration type *Function Module* for the service.
-3. [Look up](https://help.theobald-software.com/en/yunio/bapis-and-function-modules#look-up-a-function-module--bapi) the standard BAPI BAPI_PR_CREATE that creates purchase requisitions in SAP.
+3. [Look up](https://help.theobald-software.com/en/yunio/bapis-and-function-modules#look-up-a-function-module--bapi) the standard BAPI, BAPI_PR_CREATE that creates purchase requisitions in SAP.
 4. Set the following import parameters to *Supplied by Caller*:

 	| Table | Field | Description |